Einstein's Theory of Relativity

 equation 3.7, we see that using rest units, there is less internal

-represents the same internal energy available that can be received by
+term represents the same internal energy available that can be

-an observer at rest (also in rest units).
-Since the energy states of
+received by an observer at rest (also in rest units).
+Since the

-the moving atom have less energy (always in rest units), the observer
+energy states of the moving atom have less energy (always in rest

-the stationary frame (meaning that the measurement is made from a frame
+(meaning that the measurement is made from a frame having zero

-having zero velocity and using rest units) so that the parameter h must
+velocity and using rest units) so that the parameter h must have

 One must